-16.1.1 The Contractor prepares a detailed Environmental Incident and Emergency Response Plan (EIERP) in line with PPG21, in particular sections 2.1.-2.4. and PPG22.
+16.1.1 The Contractor prepares a detailed Environmental Incident and Emergency Response Plan.

 16.2 SEARS and Environmental Auditing

 16.2.1 A SSE Safety and Environmental Awareness Report (SEAR) is required to be completed for any potential or actual environmental incident or emergency which occurs or is noted on site.
 Blank SEAR forms will be provided by SSE Renewables.